nice-game-hints/deponia/07-lower-ascension-station/020-cletus/020-passing/040-darker.md

 You should make it darker to get pass Argus.

-# The lamp
+# The lamp is giving the light
-Yes, shut the lamp off
+Yes, shut down the lamp

-# How?
+# How do I shut the lamp off?
 Maybe you could break it somehow.
-Look at the floor.
+Look at the floor. ^[ There is a pebble on the floor. ]

-# Pebble!
-Yes, take a pebble and stone it!

-# I need a weapon
+# I need a weapon to shoow the lamp
-What weapon could it be?
+What weapon could be used to shoot pebbles?
 Use your engineering skills!

-# Weapon
+# What weapon to use?
 Kids use slingshots to fire pebbles.

-# Slingshot
+## How do I make a slingshot?
 There is an Embellishment on the top platform railing.
 That looks like a slingshot-ey piece.

-# The sling
+# I need a sling
-You need something elastic to complete the slingshot.
+You need something _elastic_ to complete the slingshot.

-# Elastic
+# What is elastic enough for the slingshot sling?
-You chewed something elastic earlier.
+You _chewed_ something elastic earlier.

-# Chewing
+## Tell me what to use for the slingshot
 Pick the chewing gum under the mosaic and combine it with the y-shaped piece.
 You have a slingshot.

-# Use it
+# What next?
-Combine the pebble with the slingshot and shoot the lamp off.
+Combine the pebble, from the ground, with the slingshot and shoot the lamp off.